 3. Search Engine Marketing

 It is a part of digital marketing whereby search engines like Google, Bing, and Yahoo are leveraged to endorse a business.
-Marketers strive to target intent specific keywords with Search Engine Optimised (SEO) content that ranks high on the SERP and draws an increased amount of traffic to the website.
+Marketers strive to target intent-specific keywords with Search Engine Optimised content that ranks high on the SERP and draws an increased amount of traffic to the website.
+Around 86% of SEO professionals now use AI-powered tools for keyword research and optimisation.

 4. Social Media Marketing